 Step Description 1 Design the handlers and handler chains.
 This step is similar to designing the server-side SOAP message handlers, except the perspective is from the client application, rather than a Web Service.
-See "Designing the SOAP Message Handlers and Handler Chains" on page 8-4.
+See Section 8.4, "Designing the SOAP Message Handlers and Handler Chains".
 2 For each handler in the handler chain, create a Java class that implements the SOAP message handler interface.
 This step is similar to designing the server-side SOAP message handlers, except the perspective is from the client application, rather than a Web Service.
-See "Creating the SOAP Message Handler" on page 8-7 for details about programming a handler class.
+See Section 8.5, "Creating the SOAP Message Handler" for details about programming a handler class.
 3 Update your client to programmatically configure the SOAP message handlers.
-See "Configuring the Client-side SOAP Message Handlers" on page 8-18.
+See Section 8.9, "Configuring the Client-side SOAP Message Handlers".
 4 Update the build.xml file that builds your application, specifying to the clientgen Ant task the customization file.
-See "Compiling and Rebuilding the Web Service" on page 8-17.
+See Section 8.8, "Compiling and Rebuilding the Web Service".
 5 Rebuild your client application by running the relevant task. prompt> ant build-client